tamerthamoqa/facenet-pytorch-glint360k/README.md

 &nbsp;

+1. Generate a csv file containing the image paths of the dataset by navigating to the datasets folder and running generate_csv_files.py:

-1. (This step is not needed if the __VGGFace2 dataset__ would be used, the csv file is already available in the 'datasets' directory) Generate a csv file containing the image paths of the dataset by navigating to the datasets folder and running generate_csv_files.py:
+    __Note__: This step is not needed if the __VGGFace2 dataset__ that was was face cropped using the MTCNN method described above would be used, the csv file 'vggface2_full.csv' is already available in the 'datasets' directory.
+Be aware that the MTCNN face cropping process would eliminate some images from the full dataset.
     ```
     usage: generate_csv_files.py [-h] --dataroot DATAROOT [--csv_name CSV_NAME]